logo academy

 Bitcoin is also known as ‘Digital Gold‘ because its community compares it to gold as a store of value.
 This would still suggest that BTC is a currency, hence real money; however, the volatility of its price is often a hindrance.

 Finally, Satoshi’s crypto can be considered a unit of account, at least in the blockchain world: it is the yardstick for all other cryptocurrencies, being the most capitalised on the market.
 For example, one might ask “how many Bitcoins does one Ethereum correspond to?“.
-Exchanges, such as Young Platform, in fact present BTC in many exchange pairs, so as to assess the price of other cryptocurrencies against Digital Gold
+Exchanges, such as Young Platform, in fact present BTC in many exchange pairs, so as to assess the price of other cryptocurrencies against Digital Gold.

 In essence, the value of Bitcoin can be traded, stored and used as a yardstick: these characteristics make it real money, but it is not a universally accepted definition.